 Unlike an IVC filter class action lawsuit in which the entire “class” of plaintiffs shares equally in a single verdict, multidistrict litigation allows each plaintiff to be tried on the unique merits of their own case.
 Some factors that will affect ICV filter lawsuit awards and settlements include:

 While bellwether trials are planned for the consolidated litigations, a financial statement filed with the Securities and Exchange Commission in 2016 indicates that Bard has been quietly settling a handful of IVC filter claims for confidential sums.
 According to mass tort experts, an IVC filter lawsuit entailing a wrongful death could easily settle for $500,000, but these payouts would depend largely on the specific circumstances of each case.

 Lawsuits involving defective medical devices requires aggressive representation of the highest caliber.
 Bart Bernard has a proven track record of successful case results, procuring significant verdicts for clients throughout southern Louisiana.
 Because we operate on a contingent-fee system, you can afford to have an exceptionally talented and driven lawyer on your side.
 There are absolutely no legal fees unless a recovery is procured on your behalf.

 Find out if you are eligible to file an IVC filter lawsuit.
-For a free evaluation of your claim, contact the Law Firm of Bart Bernard today.
+For a free evaluation of your claim, contact Bart Bernard Personal Injury Lawyers today.